Ian-Marcel/FlatSync/README.md

 curl -sSL https://from.ianmarcel.dev/install/flatsync | bash
 ```

+### Updating
+The previous command also detects whether `flatsync` is installed and performs an installation or update accordingly.

 ## RoadMap
 - [x] Addition of a `--version` flag
   - Very simple this one, it just tells you flatsync version installed in your device